 What these companies and organizations need is not simply more people, machines, and programs doing the same things they’re already doing.
 They need a modern approach to cyberthreat intel.

-That’s why we recently asked IT research and analysis firm ESG to compile a report on the state of organizational cybersecurity and the ways Sixgill can help teams to modernize.
-The report, Sixgill and Threat Intelligence Modernization, utilizes ESG’s research on the gaps in companies’ cybersecurity and cyberthreat intel programs to show which big-picture changes they need to make in order to efficiently keep up with the ever-evolving threats they face.
-It also explains how Sixgill’s idea of Continuous Investigation/Continuous Protection uses intelligence from the dark web to identify threats before they materialize, enabling companies to protect themselves from attacks before they begin and generate fresh intel in the process.
+That’s why we recently asked IT research and analysis firm ESG to compile a report on the state of organizational cybersecurity and the ways Cybersixgill can help teams to modernize.
+The report, Cybersixgill and Threat Intelligence Modernization, utilizes ESG’s research on the gaps in companies’ cybersecurity and cyberthreat intel programs to show which big-picture changes they need to make in order to efficiently keep up with the ever-evolving threats they face.
+It also explains how Cybersixgill’s idea of Continuous Investigation/Continuous Protection uses intelligence from the dark web to identify threats before they materialize, enabling companies to protect themselves from attacks before they begin and generate fresh intel in the process.